sadhilchhabra/Data_Science_Projects/README.md

 - Conducted thorough data cleansing and feature engineering to preprocess the dataset in preparation for modeling.
 - Performed comprehensive data analysis to ascertain the variables influencing Salary.
 - Preprocessed and cleaned the dataset, addressing missing data and encoding categorical features.
+- Tried to achieve as low MAPE score as possible (Evaluation Matrix of the competition : MAPE)
 - Built a robust predictive model for predicting the Salary for Job Postings.

 ### Column Description: